 As a nonpartisan institution, UConn takes seriously its responsibility to serve as a welcoming and respectful forum for discussion and debate, both on its physical campuses and in its extended community online.
 The University does not endorse or oppose particular candidates or political parties, nor does it take an institutional stance on contents of campaign platforms.
 As students, you are welcome to express your opinion and engage in free speech.
 You are welcome and encouraged to utilize your voice and actions to safely represent and support your interests and ideas.
 Campus media, including op-eds in the Daily Campus, hosting events, painting the Rock, and watch parties are all examples of expression.
 You are reminded, however, to consider the impact of your words and actions.
 Students who need to report an incident to the university are encouraged to utilize inform.uconn.edu.

 Important Information for Students: Voting in Connecticut

+Absentee ballots and applications can be mailed at the Storrs Post Office located at 9 Charles Smith Way in Storrs.
 For students registered to vote in Mansfield, an official ballot drop box is located outside the Mansfield Town Hall just off the Storrs campus at 4 South Eagleville Road, on the corner of Route 195 and South Eagleville.
 The box is by the back door nearest the parking lot.